-Finally, DNCA Finance has set up a quality control process for ESG data received from its suppliers, notably through the establishment of a cross-functional sustainable investment committee, one of whose missions is to monitor and support the operational processes of the business teams, including the following points deployed at data committee level (ESG data sourcing, flow instruction, ESG data structuring (data dictionary/repository), distribution of ESG data from the repository to any business tools).
+Lastly, DNCA Finance has set up a quality control process for ESG data received from its suppliers, notably through the creation of a transverse sustainable investment committee, one of whose missions is to monitor and support the operational processes of the business teams, including the following points deployed at data committee level (ESG data sourcing, flow instruction, ESG data structuring (data dictionary/repository), distribution of ESG data from the repository to any business tools).

 ESG analysis of securities is carried out under the supervision of the Responsible Investment team.
-Using the ABA tool, it reviews the analysis of responsibility risk, the analysis of the contribution to sustainability, the monitoring of controversies and newsflow, and meetings with company directors.
+Using the ABA tool, it reviews responsibility risk analysis, analysis of contribution to sustainable transition, monitoring of controversies and newsflow, and meetings with company directors.
 The analysis is carried out exclusively in-house, and does not include any ratings from external agencies.

-Limitations to methods and data
+Limits to methods and data